 Digital technologies have an enormous impact on individual health and society’s well-being.
-New digital solutions and services are needed for better personalization, prevention and improved patient care to better respond to the future challenges of rapidly changing health care delivery.
+New digital solutions and services are needed for better personalisation, prevention, and improved patient care to better respond to the future challenges of rapidly changing healthcare delivery.

-This e-Health summer school focuses on the interaction between healthcare research, education and business.
-Based on real-life use-cases, participants will develop products for improved health systems, in order to make them more efficient, accessible and value-providing.
+During the programme, we will explore how to support the transition and build a bridge between the old and new realities in the healthcare field and the interaction between healthcare research, education, and business.
+Based on real-life use-cases that focus on the prevention of change related challenges, participants will develop products or services for improved health systems in order to make them more efficient, accessible and value-providing.

 In 2 weeks, the teams will have developed real-life prototypes for solutions that tackle some of the most burning problems in the field.
 Participants will have a first-hand experience of how innovation works in the unique market of healthcare.
 Ideas generated during the summer school may also inspire partner organisations to pursue further development towards products and services.

 As the program has a focus on business innovation and entrepreneurship, there is no need to have specific technical background to join our Summer School.